 One of the best ways to reach customers is via messaging.
-Messaging is effective because of its ability to serve someone’s need for connection and assistance immediately.
+Messaging is effective because of its ability to serve someone’s need for connection and assistance.
 Additionally, messaging is brief and non-intrusive.

-Of course, messaging can be done between phones, but it is just as popular and effective between social sites.
-Customers that receive instant messages via Twitter or Facebook, for example, are likely to follow up on calls to action.
+Of course, messaging can be done between phones, but it is just as famous and influential between social sites.
+For example, customers receiving instant messages via Twitter or Facebook will likely follow up on calls to action.

 In an ironic twist, the influx of digital B2C marketing campaigns has inundated consumer phones and screens to the point that certain analog and face-to-face marketing techniques are more effective than ever–as long as they are intermingled with digital calls to action.

 For instance, the primary content for years has been text.
-However, truly successful marketing professionals have long adopted the practice of using multimedia to deliver a variety of branding and product messages to consumers who process information differently.
-Similarly, in-person-digital marketing seeks to connect with customers via the proverbial handshake while accompanying them home or to the office via a phone app or call to action.
+However, genuinely successful marketing professionals have long adopted multimedia to deliver various branding and product messages to consumers who process information differently.
+Similarly, in-person digital marketing seeks to connect with customers via the proverbial handshake while accompanying them home or to the office via a phone app or call to action.

-This type of hybrid digital marketing that mixes real-world marketing and customer assistance alongside digital service has the ability to reach the so-called Generation Z. For instance, 38 percent of customers born after the year 2000 want immediate access to digital assistance when in-store service is inadequate.
-Conversely, 28 percent of this same market values in-store contact with a service representative.
-Therefore, companies must adopt a hybrid digital-in-person marketing approach for maximum traffic conversion for this increasingly important market.
+This type of hybrid digital marketing that mixes real-world marketing and customer assistance alongside digital service can reach the so-called Generation Z. For instance, 38 percent of customers born after the year 2000 want immediate access to digital assistance when in-store service is inadequate.
+Conversely, 28 percent of this market values in-store contact with a service representative.
+Therefore, companies must adopt a hybrid digital-in-person marketing approach for maximum traffic conversion in this increasingly important market.

 Top 10 B2C statistics

 Video streaming is replacing network television, but commercials are still ideal for companies to reach customers.
-In fact, 70 percent of customers stated that commercials on television or video streaming are the primary influencing factor regarding how a potential customer views a company.
+For example, a percentage of customers stated that commercials on tv or video streaming are the primary influencing factor regarding how a potential customer views a company.

 2. Generation Z: the digital generation

 Since 2017, Generation Z has outpaced the buying power of previous generations, such as the so-called Baby Boomers.
-This trend will continue to increase because this segment spends 15 hours per day online in one fashion or another.
+This trend will continue to increase because this segment spends 15 hours daily online in one fashion or another.

 3. Top activity

-Of movies and other online entertainment, gaming is the single largest activity in which millennials engage, 66 percent playing video games.
+Of movies and other online entertainment, gaming is the single most significant activity in which millennials engage, with 66 percent playing video games.

 4. Online video

-Although messaging is on the rise, e-mail newsletters remain effective marketing tools for older customers.
-In fact, when it comes to reaching older markets, the newsletter is the top performer in terms of ROI compared to social media, organic traffic, and search conversion.
+Although messaging is rising, e-mail newsletters remain practical marketing tools for older customers.
+Regarding reaching more senior markets, the newsletter is the top performer in terms of ROI compared to social media, organic traffic, and search conversion.

-Implementing a personalized e-mail marketing campaign is difficult, but it has a success rate of engaging 62 percent of recipients once it is in place.
+Implementing a personalized e-mail marketing campaign is difficult, but it successfully engages 62 percent of recipients once it is in place.